alsymd/learnopengl-haskell/README.md

 SDL is used instead of GLFW because of personal preference.

-FRP techniques might be applied for managing time-varying values but a non-FRP version written completely in plain old monad will also be provided in the future.
+FRP techniques might be applied for managing time-varying variables but a non-FRP version written completely in plain old monad will also be provided in the future.

 ## Current progress<a id="sec-1-2" name="sec-1-2"></a>

 -   Hello, Triangle
+-   Shaders
+-   Textures
+-   Transformations

 ## Build<a id="sec-1-3" name="sec-1-3"></a>